Joe McElderry

 To date, McElderry has released five top 20 albums – two of them reaching the UK top three.
-He was the first X Factor contestant to release a fourth album.
-As of 2014, McElderry had sold over two million records worldwide.

 Early life

-Joseph McElderry was born in South Shields, England, McElderry is the only child of Jim and Eileen (née Joyce) McElderry.
+Joseph McElderry was born on 16 June 1991 in South Shields, England.
+McElderry is the only child of Jim and Eileen (née Joyce) McElderry.
 The couple separated when McElderry was a child.
 He was raised in a small flat in South Shields.

 McElderry attended Harton Technology College in Lisle Road, South Shields, before joining South Tyneside College to study AS level school qualifications.
 Subsequently, he joined Newcastle College to study performing arts.
 He was the Pride of South Tyneside's Young Performer of the Year in 2008.
 He studied for BTEC National Diploma in Performing Arts (Advanced Performance) at Newcastle College Performance Academy.
 In 2009, he took the role of 'Danny Zuko' in Grease which was performed at Harton Technology College.